Understanding cashflow

 Using accounting software

-Cloud-based accounting can help when it comes to keeping track of cashflow.
-Tools such as FreeAgent or Xero link with your bank accounts, regular outgoings, tax liabilities and invoices to automatically generate your reports and forecasts.
-These tools also allow cash businesses to input daily takings.
+If you are using accounting software, it should help to create these reports for you.
+Cloud-based accounting tools such as FreeAgent or Xero link with your bank accounts, regular outgoings, tax liabilities and invoices to automatically generate your reports and forecasts.
+They also allow cash businesses to input daily takings.

 Using software is more efficient than manually tracking your cashflow, however these tools charge a small monthly fee unless they come free with certain business bank accounts.